BlueCircleSoftware/bluecircle-json-interface-generator/README.md

 # bluecircle-json-interface-generator

-A utility to read your Java JAX-RS methods, and generate TypeScript interfaces and AJAX calls to use those interfaces.
+BC-JIG is a utility to read your Java JAX-RS methods, and generate TypeScript interfaces and AJAX calls to use those interfaces.

 *THIS IS A WORK IN PROGRESS* - So far, this has only been used internally.
 Bugs, comments, suggestions?
 Please tell us!